 Retail space at airports also requires special consideration when documenting or reviewing the airport lease.
 Uniquely, such leases must cater to the particular nature of the airport premises as well as the specific nature of the business, the tenant’s business.

 A dispute between a retail or commercial landlord and its tenant can arise from many circumstances.
-Experienced business litigation lawyers are vital to expertly assess and prepare the arguments on behalf of a lessor or a lessee to determine if leasing disputes is required.
+Experienced airport leasing lawyers are vital to expertly assess and prepare the arguments on behalf of a lessor or a lessee to determine if leasing disputes is required.
 Find out more

 Negotiating a commercially viable lease requires you to know and understand the key terms and conditions contained in the lease clauses. – ATO